 - The service provider wants to allow customers to access the audio conferencing service.
-The number to be dialed by users (e.g. 18665552637 - 1866-555-CNFR) is purchased from the DID provider. - The administrator creates a new entry in the Access Numbers section in PortaBilling, assigning the "Conferencing" application to 18665552637, and configures the parameters of the application, if necessary. - When a customer signs up for a conference service, an account for managing the service is created in PortaBilling® (e.g. conf1234) and provided to the customer.
-The customer then logs into their account self-care interface and creates particular conferences (i.e. virtual meeting rooms). - The customer distributes the conference access information (access phone number and access code) to the intended conference participants. - A participant (connected to a network of some other telco) wishes to join the conference so he dials 18665552637 from his mobile phone. - The call is routed through the cellular carrier's telecom network or via several transit operators that provide services to the participant.
+The number to be dialed by users (e.g. 18665552637 - 1866-555-CNFR) is purchased from the DID provider. - The administrator creates a new voice application of the "Conferencing" type on the Voice applications page in PortaBilling®, and specifies the 18665552637 as the entry point for this application.
+If necessary, the administrator configures the parameters of the application. - When a customer signs up for a conference service, an account for managing the service is created in PortaBilling® (e.g. conf1234) and provided to the customer.
+The customer then logs into their account self-care interface and creates particular conferences (i.e. virtual meeting rooms).

+- The customer distributes the conference access information (access phone number and access code) to the intended conference participants. - A participant (connected to a network of some other telco) wishes to join the conference so he dials 18665552637 from his mobile phone. - The call is routed through the cellular carrier's telecom network or via several transit operators that provide services to the participant.
 Eventually the call is delivered to the DID consolidator X-Telecom, which supplies incoming DID calls to the service provider.
-The call is then sent to the PortaSIP® cluster from X-Telecom's gateway.

-- When an incoming call arrives to the PortaSIP® (1), the processing node checks the call handling rules to determine how this call should be authorized, based on the remote IP address or by using the username and password.
-After gathering the required information, the processing node sends an authorization request to billing (2). - PortaBilling® detects an entry in the Access Numbers section that designates 18665552637 as a special IVR application number.
+The call is then sent to the PortaSIP® cluster from X-Telecom's gateway. - When an incoming call arrives to the PortaSIP® (1), it checks the call handling rules to determine how this call should be authorized, based on the remote IP address or by using the username and password.
+After gathering the required information, the processing node sends an authorization request to PortaBilling® (2). - PortaBilling® detects that 18665552637 is a special IVR application access number.
 The authorization confirmation is sent back to the processing node (3). - Within the processing node, the call is passed to the Media Server (4). - The Media Server connects the incoming call and, based on the number called (18665552637), launches the "Conferencing" application. - The application prompts the user to enter the conference access code and validates it within the internal database (5). - If a valid conference code is provided, the ID of the account that owns this conference room (conf1234) is retrieved.
-An authorization request is sent to PortaBilling (6) to check that usage is permitted for this particular conference number (18665552637) and that the account has sufficient balance to cover the costs. - If authorization is successful, the participant is permitted to join the conference. - If the conference room is running on another processing node, the INVITE request is sent to that node (7) which continues to process the call. - When the participant hangs up, an accounting request is sent to PortaBilling (8), so that account conf1234 (and the customer who owns it) is charged based on the price per minute associated with this access number.
+An authorization request is sent to PortaBilling (6) to check that usage is permitted for this particular conference number (18665552637) and that the account has sufficient balance to cover the costs. - If authorization is successful, the participant is permitted to join the conference. - If the conference room is running on another processing node, the INVITE request is sent to that node (7) which continues to process the call. - When the participant hangs up, an accounting request is sent to PortaBilling® (8), so that account conf1234 (and the customer who owns it) is charged based on the price per minute associated with this access number.